FAKE0704/timeline/.clinerules/01-general-guidelines.md

 ## Brief overview
 Guidelines for React timeline project development and interaction preferences.

-## Communication style
+## Communication rule
+- Don't show me the code in the chat box
 - Prefer short and precise communication without too much coding examples
-- Don't show me the code
 - Ask more questions if neccessary
 - use chrome,github mcp to deal with corresponding operation